duncte123/weeb.java/README.md

 The repo can be downloaded from jcenter.

-The docs are available [here](https://jitpack.io/com/github/duncte123/weeb.java/master-SNAPSHOT/javadoc/)
+The docs are available <a href="https://jitpack.io/com/github/duncte123/weeb.java/master-SNAPSHOT/javadoc/" target="_blank">here</a>

 The current latest version is: [ ![version][] ][download]